matacoder/senior/README.md

 ## recommendations for GC usage

-General rule: Don’t change garbage collector behavior
+General rule: Don't change garbage collector behavior

 ## Memory leaks/deleters issues

 The Python program, just like other programming languages, experiences memory leaks.
-Memory leaks in Python happen if the garbage collector doesn’t clean and eliminate the unreferenced or unused data from Python.
+Memory leaks in Python happen if the garbage collector doesn't clean and eliminate the unreferenced or unused data from Python.

 Python developers have tried to address memory leaks through the addition of features that free unused memory automatically.